InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL.md

 Granular details of the changes can be seen by reviewing the commit history of the document.

 **Link fixes, language improvements:** Some broken links have been fixed.
 Word choice has been improved in places for clarity.
 (2020/02/14).
+**Loss Reason Codes:** Code 206 from OpenRTB 2.x was missing and added back to 3.0.
+Codes 206 to 212 incremented one value to stay consistent with their 2.x version.
+(2021/04/15).

 # Appendix D:  Versioning Policy <a name="appendixd_versioning"></a>